-- 28. If the oxygen level at the 18% valve position is too high and the Blower voltage is at the minimum value, you can adjust the idle screw (TAC valve) which is recessed in the top of the Air/Fuel Valve (see Figure 4-4, above).
+- 29. If the oxygen level at the 18% valve position is too high and the Blower voltage is at the minimum value, you can adjust the idle screw (TAC valve) which is recessed in the top of the Air/Fuel Valve (see Figure 4-4).
 Rotate the screw 1/2 turn clockwise (CW) to add fuel and reduce the O2 to the specified level.
-Recalibration MUST be performed again from 45% down to 18% after making a change to the idle screw (TAC valve). - 29.
-This completes the PROPANE combustion calibration procedures.
+Recalibration MUST be performed again from 50% down to 18% after making a change to the idle screw (TAC valve). - 30.
+This completes the PROPANE combustion calibration procedure.